grumpy-gaming/Norrath-Navigator/docs/Starting Guide.md

 *As of this writing, we cannot use the Drakkin race as a new race, but can race change to them later, and the tutorial is not live.*

+[add starting 2 quests/task here and what to expect before you venture out and start leveling]

 ## Leveling Zones and Progression

 ### Levels 1-10: Blackburrow